roblevesque/streetking/README.md

 ----

+## Demo/Live implementation

+There is a live implementation available at https://roblevesque.github.io/streetking/

+Be aware that this instance is setup for 'production' use in the originally intended department.
+To modify it for your own use, please see the next section.

 ## Modifying for use by other departments

 Any other department is welcome to either clone the code to their own server or to fork the repo and run it on GitHub pages.